 VIPKid Level 2 and VIPKid Level 3 are the two most commonly taught levels in VIPKid.
 Because most students enter their VIPKid career at one of these levels, you can expect to receive the most bookings in either Level 2 or Level 3.

 Therefore, understanding how to teach Level 2 and Level 3 effectively is essential to the success of your VIPKid students.

-Let’s look at exactly what you should be doing during your VIPKid Level 3 classes to ensure the most learning during each class.
+So let’s look at exactly what you should be doing during your VIPKid Level 3 classes to ensure you’re covering all of the content students need to master during each class.

 What Topics are Covered in VIPKid Level 3?

 In the VIPKid Level 3 (MC) lessons you have a total of 144 lessons with 12 units each containing 12 lessons.

 Periodically, VIPKid updates the curriculum to more closely align with standards-based concepts and learning.
 The VIPKid Level 3 (NMC) lessons have a total of 120 lessons with 12 units containing 10 lessons each.

 While the majority of the content (including the theme of each unit) has stayed the same, a few individual lessons have been changed.
 There are fewer lessons overall, but students will still learn the same content because all of the content from the removed lessons has been sprinkled into those that remain.

 Here’s a general overview of the topics covered in each unit.